 In 2009, he began attending St. John’s University in New York City.
 While there, he worked as the Features Editor for the school newspaper, penning a serialized story for it, as well as founding the Super Men’s Group, a student organization dedicated to stopping violence against women.
 He received the Mario Mezzacappa Memorial Award for Outstanding Achievement in Poetry and Prose and the Silver Key in English, awarded to Juniors with the highest GPA in their Major.
 He graduated Magna Cum Laude.

 After departing from St. John’s, Jeremiah entered the harsh reality of life after college.
 Eventually, he found a fulltime job, but his passion for storytelling led him back to school.
 For two and a half years, when he wasn’t working at his day job, he was completing his coursework.
 In 2019, he graduated from Seton Hill University’s Writing Popular Fiction Program with a Master of Fine Arts degree.
-He primarily writes horror and fantasy and is currently the Managing Editor of New Pulp Tales.
-Jeremiah is also a member of the Horror Writers Association.
+He primarily writes horror and is currently the Managing Editor of New Pulp Tales.
+Jeremiah is also an affiliate member of the Horror Writers Association.

 When Jeremiah is not writing, he is usually adventuring to Target with his wife, petting his black cat, named Strider, playing Lovecraftian board games, or complaining about the current state of the New York Giants.